dtiern5/JavaFX-SchedulingApp/README.txt

 Purpose:
     This application is designed for a fictional consulting organization.
-It allows for simple interaction with a database, including adding to, deleting, and modifying database records for Customers and Appointments.
+It allows for simple CRUD interaction with a connected database.
     The organization operates in multiple time zones, and with multiple languages.
 This application ensures an ease of use for end users by displaying all appointment times in the user's local time, and ensures integrity of data by storing those same appointment times in UTC.
 It also disallows scheduling outside of business hours (8am - 10pm EST) and weekends in order to reduce scheduling errors.